Ghana Service and Learning Trip

 Is the food and water safe?

-Filtered drink water is provided.
+Filtered drinking water is provided.
 The food in Ghana is very different than in the United States.
-It is more spicey and high in carbohydrates.
+It is more spicy and high in carbohydrates.
 A lot of rice, beans, and some chicken for lunch and dinner.
 Breakfast is oat meal and or bread with occasional eggs.

 Is there an application deadline?